 Together with our dedicated and enthusiastic teams in Oisterwijk and Zhuji (China) we strive to continuously innovate; offering surprisingly sustainable socks and ‘worry-free’ processes which contribute to a better world.
 We take work off the hands of our mass merchant clients, by providing tailor-made bestsellers, offering comfort for their customers feet.
 We help our clients by being successful in selling sustainable socks.

 Star Sock is developing and implementing a strategy to integrate more sustainable fibres into its products.

-Suitsupply is a European Fashion brand with a strong international presence.
-It has over 90 shops on three continents providing high-end menswear tailoring.
+Suitsupply is a European Fashion brand with a strong international presence with over 90 shops on 3 continents providing high-end menswear tailoring.
 The ECAP pilot will focus on finding circular solutions in a very traditional industry, with focus on wool and suit-to-suit recycling.
 We are looking forward to our collaboration and making a next step towards circular textiles.

 Tricorp develops and produces the best work wear on offer for a variety of professionals.
 Tricorp works in close collaboration with its team, clients, and with partners across the supply chain.
 Its mission is to provide professionals with work wear to make the very best out of their working day.

 As part of ECAP, Tricorp wants to close the loop by recycling textile materials into new clothes.
 The project includes the recycling of 100% raw materials (polyester from post-consumer garments or dead stock) into granulates or fibres, which will be spun into new yarns.

 WE Fashion is a Dutch fashion brand offering affordable collections for men, women and kids.
 We are the masters in combining contrasts.
 Always in line with our smart signature, from fashion basics to fashion statements.